nervous-energy/connells-readme/README.md

-## Craft
+## The Craft

 This early lesson in algorithmic thinking was hammered home to me many more times as a doctor.
 And yet, the profession is anything but robotic.
 Good doctors understand people.
 The craft of medicine is combining knowledge and technical skills with incredibly difficult conversations.
-The same lessons hold true in business.
+The same lessons hold true in business leadership.

-### A viewpoint:
 Most organisational problems can be diagnosed by asking the following questions.

 |               | Question                        |